 - Does this remind you of other products/services/interfaces on the market?
 If so, what are they, and why are they similar?

-In some cases, you'll find that it's useful (and sometimes even necessary) to allow research participants to use your product/service/interface and ask questions after they've done so.
+In some cases, you'll find that it's useful (and sometimes even necessary) to allow research participants to use your product/service/interface and ask them questions as and after they've done so.

-Once again, don’t be afraid to ask for clarification or more details on these answers.
-This will help you gain an understanding of exactly what your customers need, want, and think.
+Once again, don’t be afraid to ask for clarification or more details on their answers.
+This will help you gain an understanding of exactly what your customers needs, wants, wishes, thinks and feels.

 One of the best ways to gain insights into your customer base is through user research interviews.
 However, it can be challenging to come up with appropriate questions to ask during this process.
 In this article, we’ve explained the steps in creating effective interview questions.
 Then, we took you through the basic format of these questions and provided you with some examples.

-If you need assistance in your UX research efforts, let the professionals at Respondent help.
+If you need to find participants or use a platform to schedule and pay participants, use Respondent for free today.
 We will be happy to help ensure that your UX research interview is thorough and effective to get the answers you need.